Published on Tuesday, January 4, 2022, last updated

 You don't get CI/CD.
 Cannot follow code comments vs PR comments easily.
 PR Chat has only 112 installations on the GitHub marketplace.

-Setting up an integration between Slack and GitHub requires a few key steps.
-Here we'll walk you through each step of the process, from the prerequisites to the detailed configuration settings.
+Setting up a GitHub Slack integration requires a few key steps.
+Here we'll walk you through the process, from prerequisites to configuration.

 Essential Prerequisites for Integration